Great Ocean Road Marathon

 The Great Ocean Road Marathon is a long-distance run held in Victoria, Australia since 2005.
 The main race stretches 44km from Lorne to Apollo Bay along the coastal route.
 It is the main race within the annual Great Ocean Road Running Festival, which also includes 60km, 23km and 6km runs, 5km and 10km walks and a 1.5km Kids Gallop.
 In 2019 a total of 8200 runners took part across the events.
 The event began in 2005, founded by Les Noseda with the assistance of The Apollo Bay Chamber of Commerce, Ross Stephens, Nick Polgeeft, Gerry Tidd and Joe Di Ceccio.
-It is now owned by IMG.
+It is now owned by MARI.
 The course record of 2:27:37 was set in 2019 by Australian runner Nick Earl.
 Earl broke the previous record of 2:27:42 set in 2011 by James Kipkelwon of Kenya, who also won the event in 2012.